ang-zeyu/infisearch/docs/src/getting_started_others.md

 Some use cases may not always have `.html` files readily available (e.g. pure client-side rendered ones) or in the right format.

-In such cases, morsels also supports `.json` and `.csv` files, which is covered in greater detail later under [indexing configuration](./indexing_configuration.md).
+In such cases, morsels also supports `.json` and `.csv` files, which is covered in greater detail later under [indexer configuration](./indexer_configuration.md).

 Another simpler (but likely slow) alternative you could consider specifically for client-side rendered projects is to display the page in a headless browser, then index said html file.